GoReport/goreport-technical-assessment/README.md

 Using the PrinceXML test system (link below), please produce a PDF which as closely as possible matches the provided output.
 This repo includes an [HTML](https://github.com/GoReport/goreport-technical-assessment/blob/c7e7523755c6527e94edf739a4ebad56a38cc953/index.html) and [CSS](https://github.com/GoReport/goreport-technical-assessment/blob/c7e7523755c6527e94edf739a4ebad56a38cc953/main.css) file which can be uploaded to the PrinceXML site and used to generate a PDF.

+Sadly the test system is a little frustrating to use however it avoids the necessity to perform any installations in your local development machine.
+When it comes to actual development in GoReport we have a develoment environment that simplifies the workflow considerably.

 ### Colours

 - Body Text = #000000